brichan17/brichan17.github.io/notes.md

 [Notes on C\*-algebras](Notes on C*-algebras.pdf)

-This is a set of typed notes summarising the material I have learnt about the theory of C*-algebras.
+This is a set of typed notes about the theory of C*-algebras.
 These notes are based upon a variety of different references and are currently unfinished.

 # Functional Analysis

 [Some notes on functional analysis](Some notes on functional analysis.pdf)

-This document marks the first time I used and learnt LaTeX, in the middle of the year 2019.
-The document consists of material usually found in a first course on functional analysis.
+Constructed in 2019 with the initial intent of learning LaTeX, this document consists of material usually found in a first course on functional analysis.
+I plan on rewriting these notes so that the material is better communicated.

 # Integrable systems